 Attorney General’s Office - The Department should not provide the utility companies with additional financial incentives that will increase costs for ratepayers.
 Ratepayers should not bear the cost burden of the energy transition, especially because there is too much uncertainty around the specifics of the transition at this time.
 The costs associated with building thermal energy infrastructure should be recovered in base rate cases.

-LEAN/NCLC - Creation of any PBR would be best handled outside of the GSEP process.
+LEAN, NCLC - Creation of any PBR would be best handled outside of the GSEP process.

 NEGWA/USW - Opposes a requirement to promulgate such a regulation because it is not support demonstrating how such a regulation would advance system safety and reliability similar to better than the GSEP.
 For example, (1) the working group’s deliberations did not do comparisons of the results of GSEP’s original replacement/repair strategies to this regulatory proposal with regard to (a) their respective abilities to preserve the safety and reliability of pipeline for remaining users, (b) ensure occupational safety working on remaining pipeline, (c) ensure that natural gas remains cost effective for users in communities where gas is retired.
 Additionally, is opposed because (2) the working group did not consider how the retirement of pipeline would impact communities in which natural gas was no longer or only sporadically available, and (3) the working group did not consider how retirements would impact LDC workforces (and indirectly their communities) and how sufficient staffing would be preserved to address LDC pipeline through the completion of transition in its deliberations.